XJChenUMD/Carbon-Taxation-and-Revenue-Recycling/README.md

 # Carbon-Taxation-and-Revenue-Recycling

-This project provides the code and results used in the research paper: "A global just transition through carbon taxation and revenue recycling"
+This project provides the code and results used in the research paper: "Aligning climate mitigation with poverty and inequality alleviation goals via carbon revenue redistribution"

 Author list:
 Xiangjie Chen 1, Daniele Malerba 2,  Kuishuang Feng 3, Yannick Oswald 4, Laixiang Sun 1, Klaus Hubacek 5